#HPI Processes

 On the eve of her 20th birthday, Kiran was summoned by Commander Anna to the World of Zenith.

-After helping Prince Alfonse and Princess Sharena, Kiran offers to stay permanently, feeling that her talents are finally being appreciated.
+After meeting and helping Prince Alfonse and Princess Sharena, Kiran offers to stay permanently, feeling that her talents are finally being appreciated.
 She was granted the position of "Master Tactician" by Askr's royal family and also began the process of training and harnessing her powers.

 With her new role in Askr, Kiran gains a new sense of purpose in her life.
 She becomes more confident and sociable, making new friends and uplifting her comrades along the way.
 As she spends more time with Alfonse, Sharena, and Commander Anna, Kiran slowly starts to feel more at home in the World of Zenith, promising to always protect its people.